rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 **b) -- Asymmetric algorithms (Public-key algorithms)**

 Asymmetric algorithms on the other hand use a different key for encryption and decryption, and the decryption key cannot be derived from the encryption key.
 Asymmetric ciphers permit the encryption key to be public, allowing anyone to encrypt with the key, whereas only the proper recipient (who knows the decryption key) can decrypt the message.
-The encryption key is also called the public key and the decryption key the private key or secret key.
+The encryption key is also called the public key, and the decryption key is the private or secret key.

-RSA is probably the best known asymmetric encryption algorithm.
+RSA is probably the best-known asymmetric encryption algorithm.

 ### Digital Signature

 A digital signature binds a document to the owner of a particular key.
-Digital signatures are used to verify that a message really comes from the claimed sender.

 The digital signature of a document is a piece of information based on both the document and the signer's private key.
-It is typically created through the use of a hash function and a private signing function (encrypting with the signer's private key).
-A digital signature is a small amount of data that was created using some secret key, and there is a public key that can be used to verify that the signature was really generated using the corresponding private key.
+It is typically created through a hash function and a private signing function (encrypting with the signer's private key).
+A digital signature is a small amount of data created using some secret key, and there is a public key that can be used to verify that the signature was generated using the corresponding private key.

 Several methods for making and verifying digital signatures are freely available but the most widely known algorithm is the RSA public-key algorithm.

 ### Cryptographic Protocols

 Cryptography works on many levels.
 On one level you have algorithms, such as block ciphers and public key cryptosystems.
-Building upon these you obtain protocols, and building upon protocols you find applications (or other protocols).
-Below is a list of common everyday applications that make use of cryptographic protocols.
+Building upon these, you obtain protocols, and upon protocols, you find applications (or other protocols).
+Below is a list of typical everyday applications that use cryptographic protocols.
 These protocols are built on lower level cryptographic algorithms.

 i.)
 Domain Name Server Security (DNSSEC)